 - Continue Driving Leads and Pipeline: The content you create for online events can be gated and offered on-demand or repurposed and reused in other ways throughout the year—meaning these events are the gifts that keep on giving back to businesses.

 - Reduce Risk of Outbreak: Of course, this one is on everyone’s minds.
-In a time when many companies have limited employee travel and others have moved to a remote workplace, virtual events make it easier for your event attendees to still get value from your content without worrying about getting sick or spreading germs.
+In a time when many companies have limited employee travel and others have moved to remote workplaces, virtual events make it easier for your event attendees to still get value from your content without worrying about getting sick or spreading germs.

 Types of Online Events